•

 Is your cover letter complete and effective?

-You will need to submit a cover letter using the journal's cover letter template to accompany your manuscript submission.
+You will need to submit a cover letter using the journal's cover letter form to accompany your manuscript submission.
+For consistency, please respond to the questions exactly as displayed in the form rather than reconstructing the document.
 The cover letter should be treated as an intentional component of your submission and is required for all categories of submissions.
 An effective cover letter explains the relevance of your work while including important information for the editors.
-The mandatory cover letter template will ask you to:

 Is your manuscript prepared for double-anonymous peer review?